|Tu quoque, materiam longo qui quaeris amori,|

 Ottoman (left) and Genoese (right) gates

 The Gattilusio, who had acquired the whole island in 1355, enlarged and strengthened the fortress: the inner gate shows an Italian design.
-The fortress protected a small harbour from which olives and oil were shipped to Italy or to Galata, an important Genoese trading centre located opposite Constantinople.
+The fortress protected a small harbour from which olive oil was shipped to Italy or to Galata, an important Genoese trading centre located opposite Constantinople.

 Second Ottoman gate and one of the towers

-The Ottomans acquired Metimno in 1462 and they enlarged the fortress and protected the access to it with additional walls.
+The Ottomans conquered Metimno in 1462 and they enlarged the fortress and protected the access to it with additional walls.

 View towards the Asian shore, where in the Xth century BC settlers from Lesbos founded the town of Assos

-Metimno attracts a rather upscale tourism and a certain number of artists who have their studios right below the fortress.
-The only airport of the island is near Metelino, a more than two hour drive.
+Metimno attracts a rather upscale tourism and a number of artists who have their studios right below the fortress.

 In general Greek authorities have paid little attention to the conservation of memories of the Ottoman period.
-Fountains are the exception to this rule: sometimes is easier to find old fountains on the Greek islands than in the Turkish towns located opposite them.
+Fountains are the exception to this rule; see other Ottoman fountains at Corinth and Candia (Iraklion).